 Willis Conover’s 1959 visit to Poland appears to have been used by the Polish intelligence service without his knowledge as part of an unsuccessful operation to shut down the Polish Service of Radio Free Europe.
 U.S. Ambassador to Poland Jacob Beam and political officer Thomas Donovan also appeared to have used Conover’s visit to boost their ultimately failed arguments in favor of silencing Polish broadcasts of Radio Free Europe as no longer necessary and harmful.
-U.S. diplomats might have thought that Voice of America broadcasts, including Conover’s jazz programs, and USIA-sponsored exchanges with Poland, were more than enough to bring Western news, culture and ideas to the Poles.
-Their Polish government contacts, including secret police and intelligence agents, would have certainly tried to convince them that more visits by VOA personalities like Conover, more visits by VOA correspondents and more cultural and academic exchanges between Poland and America would follow if the U.S. government muzzled Radio Free Europe.
+U.S. diplomats might have thought that Voice of America broadcasts, including Conover’s jazz programs, and USIA-sponsored exchanges with Poland, were more than enough to bring Western news, culture, and ideas to the Poles.
+Their Polish government contacts, including secret police and intelligence agents, would have certainly tried to convince them that more visits by VOA personalities like Conover, more visits by VOA correspondents, and more cultural and academic exchanges between Poland and America would follow if the U.S. government muzzled Radio Free Europe.

 Both Ambassador Beam and Thomas Donovan were, however, profoundly mistaken in their analysis of the Polish situation.
 By the early 1960s, jazz had lost its forbidden fruit flavor in Poland.
-American music was no longer banned, but free speech, free media, free travel abroad for everyone, non-communist controlled political parties and labor unions, and free elections were still unattainable.
+American music was no longer banned, but free speech, free media, free travel abroad for everyone, non-communist-controlled political parties and labor unions, and free elections were still unattainable.
 Communist authorities allowed Western music to be played by Polish Radio as part of their own propaganda campaign to gather support and help them weaken opposition to the regime.
 By the 1960s, regime officials in Warsaw would have been happy if Voice of America and Radio Free Europe broadcast nothing but Western jazz and rock & roll.

 Cultural exchanges between Poland and the United States continued to expand in the later period of the Cold War supported and managed by the United States Information Agency and the State Department.
 While benefitting some regime officials and supporters, they also had an overall beneficial effect for those Poles who never ceased their principled opposition to communism and Soviet domination.
 U.S. Embassy officials insisted that at least some known opponents of the communist regime be included in these exchanges.
-Regime official had to agree in order to be able to benefit themselves from these programs.
+Regime officials had to agree in order to be able to benefit from these programs.

 None of these activities, however, were enough on their own to help the majority of Poles become informed about what was happening in Poland and abroad and how they could go about demanding that the regime respect their human rights.
-The Poles continued to rely for getting uncensored news on Radio Free Europe and increasingly on the Voice of America after the Reagan administration lifted previous political censorship restrictions on VOA.
-Willis Conover and I made a decision during the martial law in Poland in the 1980s to resume his jazz programs with Polish translations.
+The Poles continued to rely on getting uncensored news on Radio Free Europe and increasingly on the Voice of America after the Reagan administration lifted previous political censorship restrictions on VOA.
+Willis Conover and I made a decision during martial law in Poland in the 1980s to resume his jazz programs with Polish translations.
 We did it largely for symbolic reasons and because we had airtime to fill thanks to the expansion of our programs to Poland by the Reagan administration.
 It was at that time that Willis Conover told me that he believed he was being spied on by someone connected with the Polish Embassy in Washington.

 Conover’s legacy and conclusions

 While we knew that our news broadcasts and telephone interviews with opposition activists were much more important during the Solidarity period in Poland and that our other music programs for young listeners in the 1980s were more popular than any jazz program could possibly be, this does not negate the fact that Willis Conover had a considerable intellectual influence in the early 1950s on a group of young Poles opposed to the communist regime when the authorities still banned jazz and other forms of modern Western music.
 After 1956, regime propagandists realized that such music bans were counterproductive.
 As they were lifted and musical tastes changed, Conover’s programs no longer had the same strong impact, but he remained an important figure to many Poles who still remembered him.
 They valued and honored him as an American icon of cultural resistance to communism.
 I know from our friendship that Willis Conover detested Communists and supporters of all totalitarian ideologies and also feared them, but he generally tried to keep his jazz programs free from politics while realizing that he was still making a powerful political statement in communist-ruled nations.
-Making his programs overly political would have turned them into propaganda, make them less appealing, and he would not have been able to receive visas to visit countries in the Soviet Block.
+Making his programs overly political would have turned them into propaganda, making them less appealing, and he would not have been able to receive visas to visit countries in the Soviet Block.

 Former Voice of America Russian Service editor Irene Kelner described best what Willis Conover’s jazz programs meant to listeners in the Soviet Union where cultural censorship under communism lasted much longer than in Poland.